AtomLinter/linter-dartanalyzer/README.md

 # Linter Dart

-Provides linter support for Dart in Atom.
+Provides linter support for Dart in Atom via `dartanalyzer`.

 ## Installation
-Just run `apm install linter-dart` or install it from the settings view.
+Just run `apm install linter-dartanalyzer` or install it from the settings view.

 You must also have the [Linter](https://github.com/AtomLinter/Linter) package installed.
 You can install that by running `apm install linter` or installing the **linter** package in the settings view.